 Alternative 1 (No Action) would not modify the way in which the CMP fishery in the southeast could impact protected species or the ecosystem as a whole.
 This alternative will not increase fishing or change fishing methods for species targeted within the CMP FMP.
-Therefore, no adverse effects to the protected species most likely to interact with mackerel fishing gear (e.g., sea turtles and smalltooth sawfish) are likely to result under this alternative.
-Alternative 2 would allow the transfer of a net and its contents at sea, but would not result in an increase in the number of gillnets a vessel is permitted to have in the water at any one time.
+Therefore, no additional adverse effects to the protected species most likely to interact with mackerel fishing gear (e.g., sea turtles and smalltooth sawfish) are likely to result under this alternative.
+Preferred Alternative 2 would allow the transfer of a net and its contents at sea, but would not result in an increase in the number of gillnets a vessel is permitted to have in the water at any one time.
 The transfer of Spanish mackerel at sea could result in a slight reduction in the number of fishing days as the commercial ACL may be met faster with fewer discards.
 A decrease in fishing effort could provide a biological benefit for protected species.
 However since these transfers are not expected to occur very often, it is more likely that this alternative would not result in any changes to the CMP fishery and therefore no adverse effects to protected species are expected.

 Additionally, neither of the two alternatives under consideration are expected to alter or cause damage to designated essential fish habitat (EFH), habitat areas of particular concern (HAPCs), or coral HAPCs.
 Neither alternative is expected to adversely affect any CMP species' roles within the ecosystem or alter existing predator-prey relationships.
-Additionally, any impacts that may be realized under either alternative are not expected to be significant as they relate to the human environment.